Help transcribe the correspondence of the Anglo-Irish Regency novelist Maria Edgeworth (1768-1849)

 Why not be part of this unique project where you can read and transcribe Edgeworth’s letters so that your transcriptions may help illuminate this revolutionary period and the ideas of a fascinating woman writer?

-You can sign up to be a Zooniverse volunteer on this project HERE
+You can sign up to be a Zooniverse volunteer for this project HERE

 You can read out more about Marie Edgeworth’s life and writing on Wikipedia